 of Residence Form.
 This form should be printed out and then scanned in and emailed with your application.
 The Record of Residence form does not need to be completed if you answered "No" to Question 16 on the application.

-To apply to the LL.M. program, the research proposal should be at least four (4) double-spaced typed pages long to ensure specificity devoting most of the detail to the proposed research.
+To apply to the LL.M. program, the research proposal should be at least six (6) double-spaced providing a brief summary of your proposed research project.
+Submit as a PDF.

 3. A Personal Statement

-Include a statement that tells the Graduate Admissions Committee of your experience, interests, goals, and why you are interested in the LL.M. program.
+Include a statement that tells the Graduate Programs Admissions Committee of your experience, interests, goals, and why you are interested in the LL.M. program.
 The personal statement should be no more than 2 double-spaced pages and submitted as a PDF.

 4. A Current Resume

 The following documents should be submitted by mail to the Graduate Programs Office (see address below):

-If your last law degree is not from a law school in the United States or a country in which English is the first language, a TOEFL score of at least 625 [paper] is requested or 100 [internet].
+If your last law degree is not from a law school in the United States or a country in which English is the first language, a TOEFL score or IELTS score is needed.